One-Loop Quantum Effects in Carroll Scalars: Perturbative quantization

 \subsection{The lattice regularization}

-For the purpose of perturbative quantization, we start with the lattice regularized version of \eqref{generic_action}, We will, for the time being, focus on the $d=3$ case, where the marginal deformation is $\phi^6$.
-Keeping this in mind, the lattice discretized Hamiltonian takes the form (there is no neighbour hopping terms due to ultra-localization of \eqref{generic_action}):
+For the purpose of perturbative quantization, we start with the lattice regularized version of \eqref{generic_action}.
+For the time being, we focus on the $d=3$ case, where the marginal deformation is $\phi^6$.
+Keeping this in mind, the lattice discretized Hamiltonian takes the form (there are no neighbour hopping terms due to ultralocalization of \eqref{generic_action})

+where $\tilde\Lambda$ is the coupling with mass dimension 7.
+The discretized theory is equipped with the usual canonical commutation relations.